nutofem/nuto/PDEComments.md

 - fix serious problem with references to value-std::vectors
     - a reference to members in a `std::vector<NodeSimple>` are invalidated as soon as any reallocation is required.
 Currently, this is solved by reserving the container to 1e6, which is rubbish.
 A owning pointer container would solve this...

+- on my way to removing the structure from the elements, I had to remove the functionality that the element can visualize its own id, section id and law id; this should be reactivated later

 ## more or less trivial tasks